uannabi/uannabi/README.md

 <!-- **uannabi/uannabi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Data Engineer with 5+ years of professional experience in building data-intensive applications, overcoming complex architectural, and scalability issues in diverse industries.
-Proficient in analyzing Internet of Behaviours, data processing, data mining algorithms, and scripting language in python.
-Capable of creating, developing, testing, and deploying highly adaptive diverse service to translate business and function qualification into substantial deliverables.
+Data Engineer with 6 years of experience as a Data insights and Engineer in Internet Behaviours & Telco Data.
+Well acquainted with Python, SQL, Hadoop, OLTP, OLAP, Database & Data warehouse acquiring and wrangling data.
+Proficient in AWS infrastructure and Tableau.
 <br>

 [comment]: <> (<img align="right" src="https://github.com/uannabi/-/blob/master/resource/HelloWorld.gif" width="400px" />)